build3r/TodayILearned/stoic_lessons/lessons_2021.md

 30. Oct 30: If self-improvement is what you strive for then it should not accept the time/energy which left after you do other things, instead you should do other things after you have spent time and energy on self.
 31. Oct 31: Humans by nature a born good, if nit we wouldn't have survived as a social species.
 Anything which contrary to this is due to nurturing of wrong ideas.
 ----
+## Amor Fati/ Acceptance

 1. Nov 01: "Art of Acquiescence"- Accept rather than fight every little thing.
 You can go a step further with "Amor Fati" - not just accept but Love everything which happens.
 2. Nov 02: No matter how much preparations you do, or skills or smart we are the ultimate outcome will depend on fate.
 Luck/chance plays a very important role in most places of lives.
 3. Nov 03: Think of the ill which happens to you as natures prescription to aid you in your destiny, similar to how doctor prescribes medicine to aid in healing.
 4. Nov 04: Change isn't good.
 Status quo isn't bad.
 They just are.
 Its only our opinion which labels something good or bad.